Edible when ripe and beautiful

 Physalis Alkekengi is also called Japanese lantern, winter cherry or strawberry ground cherry.
 The Physalis alkekengi is a bushy annual plant whose stems reach from 0.70 m to 1 meter with many small fruits the size of a cherry, yellow orange, juicy and slightly tart flavor.
 These berries are surrounded by a green husk which will open up to a light beige fruits when ripe.
 Fruits should not be eaten immature as they are toxic (solanine).
-They can be eaten well ripe, raw (fresh or dried) or cooked.
 Picture for illustration only.

 Scientific Name: Physalis alkekengi